 Have you ever tried pond dipping, mini beast hunting or bark rubbing?
 Are you part of a Brownie Guide or Cub Scout group?
 Why not persuade your leader to arrange a visit with us.
 Some groups use the visit to help towards badges or Duke of Edinburgh awards.

-Two local girls, Amy & Mia, have been working hard towards their bronze Duke of Edinburgh award.
-They have been pulling up Himalayan Balsam for us.
+During 2017 two local girls, Amy & Mia, worked hard towards their bronze Duke of Edinburgh award by pulling up Himalayan Balsam for us.

 Please do come visit us, it is free and we think you will enjoy your time.
 Bring the whole family!